-Figure 4-22 combines a priority bump with more complex reprioritization.
+Figure 3-21 combines a priority bump with more complex reprioritization.

-Figure 4-22: Reprioritization and Reordering
+Figure 3-21: Reprioritization and Reordering

 In this example, the packets are originally sent from the BUF in the order they are received since the buffer is clear and no queuing back-up exists.
 However, the retry event forces a back-up condition, and the BUF must reprioritize all packets in the queue.
 The retry is for ackID 1.
 In this example, the ackID of 1 implies that a packet control symbol for ackID 0 has already been accepted.
 Since ackID 1 was a Response type transaction, the priority was bumped due to the retry, and the initial response transaction was resent.
-At this point, the BUF begins sending transactions based on the priority rules described in Table 4-8.
+At this point, the BUF begins sending transactions based on the priority rules described in Table 3-8.
 Responses issue in the order they were received.
 Response D jumps Request C, even though they are of the same priority because of D's response transaction type.
-Response E jumps Request C due to its transaction type, but it does not jump the lower priority Response D. This is because Response priorities do not result in reordering; they are issued in the order they were received.
-At this point Request F, which was put into the buffer after the Retry Event occurred and therefore was not part of the initial transaction sequence, gets reprioritized ahead of Request C due to its higher priority value.
+Response E jumps Request C due to its transaction type, but it does not jump the lower priority Response D. This is because Response priorities do not result in reordering; they are issued in the order the retry experted the order they was put into the buffer after the Retry Event occurred and therefore was not part of the initial transaction sequence, gets reprioritized ahead of Request C due to its higher priority value.
 Request C issues last due to its low priority value and Request transaction type.